owlbear-rodeo/ranges/docs/store.md

 # Ranges

-A quick and easy tool for measuring circular distances on maps.
 Check ranges with a simple click and drag - no need to dagger through complex menus or settings.
 Perfect for when you need rough distance estimates at the heart of your workflow.

 ## Use the tool